-- 3 Refer to note B1.1 in IFRS financial statements for the break-down of other income and expenditure, and other non-operating items. - 4/e Includes Group's proportionate share of the liabilities and associated flows of the insurance joint ventures in Asia - 5 Defined as movements in shareholder-backed policyholder liabilities arising from premiums (net of charges), surrenders/withdrawals, maturities and deaths. - 6 For basis of preparation see note I of Additional IFRS financial information. - 7 Includes Group's proportionate share in PPM South Africa and the Asia asset management joint ventures. - 8 Net inflows exclude Asia Money Market Fund (MMF) outflows of £52million (Half year 2013: net inflows £107million).
-External funds under management exclude Asia MMF balances of £4,300 million (Half year 2013: £4,701 million). - 9 Free surplus generation represents 'underlying free surplus' based on operating movements, including the general insurance commission earned during the period and excludes market movements, foreign exchange, capital movements, shareholders' other income and expenditure and centrally arising restructuring and Solvency II implementation costs.
-In addition, following its reclassification as held for sale during 2013, operating results exclude the result of the Japan Life Insurance business. - 10 Payback period, measured on an undiscounted basis, is the time in which the initial 'cash' outflow of investment is expected to be recovered from the 'cash' inflows generated by the investment.
+- 1 The 2014 EEV results of the Group are presented on a post-tax basis and, accordingly, the half year and full year 2013 results are shown on a comparable basis. - 2 After Asia development costs. - 3 Refer to note B1.1 in IFRS financial statements for the breakdown of other income and expenditure, and other non-operating items. - Includes Group's proportionate share of the liabilities and associated flows of the insurance joint ventures in Asia. - Defined as movements in shareholder-backed policyholder liabilities arising from premiums (net of charges), surrenders/withdrawals, maturities and deaths. - For basis of preparation see note I of Additional IFRS financial information. - 7 Includes Group's proportionate share in PPM South Africa and the Asia asset management joint ventures. - 8 Net inflows exclude Asia Money Market Fund (MMF) outflows of £52 million (half year 2013: net inflows £107 million).
+External funds under management exclude Asia MMF balances of £4,300 million (half year 2013:£4,701 million). - 9 Free surplus generation represents 'underlying free surplus' based on operating movements, including the general insurance commission earned during the period and excludes market movements, foreign exchange, capital movements, shareholders' other income and expenditure and centrally arising restructuring and Solvency II implementation costs.
+In addition, following its reclassification as held for sale during 2013, operating results exclude the result of the Japan life insurance business. - 10 Payback period, measured on an undiscounted basis, is the time in which the initial 'cash' outflow of investment is expected to be recovered from the 'cash' inflows generated by the investment.
 The 'cash' outflow is measured by our investment of free surplus in new business sales.
-The payback period equals the time taken for new business sales to generate free surplus to cover this investment. - 11 The detailed Holding Company Cashflow is disclosed in note IV of Additional unaudited IFRS financial information. - 12 Refer to the EEV basis supplementary information Post-tax operating profit based on longer-term investment returns and Post-tax summarised consolidated income statement, for the break-down of other income and expenditure, and other non-operating items. - 13 The methodology and assumptions used in calculating the economic capital results are set out in note II of Additional unaudited financial information in full year 2013 results.
+The payback period equals the time taken for new business sales to generate free surplus to cover this investment. - 11 The detailed holding company cash flow is disclosed in note IV of Additional unaudited IFRS financial information. - 12 Refer to the EEV basis supplementary information - Post-tax operating profit based on longer-term investment returns and Post-tax summarised consolidated income statement, for the breakdown of other income and expenditure, and other non-operating items. - 3 The methodology and assumptions used in calculating the economic capital results are set out in note II of Additional unaudited financial information in full year 2013 results.
 The economic solvency ratio is based on the Group's Solvency II internal model which will be subject to Prudential Regulation Authority review and approval before its formal adoption in 2016.
-We do not expect to submit our Solvency II internal model to the Prudential Regulation Authority for approval until 2015 and therefore these economic capital disclosures should not be interpreted as outputs from an approved internal model. - 14 Net of related charges to deferred acquisition costs and tax.
+We do not expect to submit our Solvency II internal model to the Prudential Regulation Authority for approval until 2015 and therefore these economic capital disclosures should not be interpreted as outputs from an approved internal model. - 14 Net of related charges to deferred acquisition costs and tax. - 5 Annualised operating profit after tax and non-controlling interests as percentage of opening shareholders' funds.